Cooking Prime Rib

 A well-cooked Prime Rib is one of the most flavorful beef experiences you can have.
 Make sure you’re only using the finest meat for this luxurious recipe.

-cooked and sliced prime rib
+cooked prime rib

 Oven Roasted Prime Rib